Umami Pot

 Step 1

-Put the specified amount of water from your instant ramen package into a pot along with kombu, and let it sit for at least 30 minutes until the kombu softens.
+Put the specified amount of water from your instant ramen package into a pot, add the kombu, and let it sit for at least 30 minutes until the kombu softens.

 instant ramen_instruction-2